 Employment in excessive working time (EEWT) provides information about the share of employed persons whose hours actually worked exceed 48 hours per week.
-It is an indicator of exposure to overwork, i.e. of persons experiencing working time that exceeds the threshold beyond which negative effects on workers become visible-not only on workers' health, but also on their safety (e.g. increasing injury hazard rates) and on work-life balance.
+It is an indicator of exposure to overwork, i.e. persons experiencing working time that exceeds the threshold beyond which negative effects on workers become visible-not only on workers' health, but also on their safety (e.g.